wp-plugins/cm-answers/readme.txt

 * User Dashboard - Add "My Questions" and "My Answers" dashboards to user profile page by using shortcodes: cma-my-questions and cma-my-answers [See image](http://www.cminds.com/wp-content/uploads/edd/cm-answers-image3.png)
 * Categories - Ability to add categories and display by using shortcode cat=catname
 * Widgets -  Widget can display hottest questions, most viewed, recent and more [See image](http://www.cminds.com/wp-content/uploads/edd/cm-answers-image4.png)
-* User Posting Meter - Ability to add near each user  number of questions and answers already posted [See image](http://www.cminds.com/wp-content/uploads/edd/cm-answers-image5.png)
+* User Posting Meter - Ability to add beside each user profile the number of questions and answers already posted [See image](http://www.cminds.com/wp-content/uploads/edd/cm-answers-image5.png)
 * Show/Hide Views - Admin can hide or show number of views [See image](http://www.cminds.com/wp-content/uploads/edd/cm-answers-image6.png)
 * Auto-approve questions and answers from users</strong>- Admin can define list of users which do not need moderation [See image](http://www.cminds.com/wp-content/uploads/edd/cm-answers-image7.png)
 * Multisite - Supports multisite
 * Gravatar - Ability to show Gravatar near user name and in user profile
-* Order Answers - Show answers in ascending or descending order
+* Order Answers - Show and sort all answers in ascending or descending order
 * Attachment - Accept file attachment in question, limit by file type and size
 * Localization Support - Forntend (user side) is localized
 * View Count Control - Control how view count is done (by view or by session)